JSON-RPC interface for Foswiki

 If there is an existing login session then JSON-RPC calls will be authenticated using that session.
 Alternatively, requests can be authenticated by passing in

-username
+username and

-URL parameters.
+password URL parameters.
 It is strongly recommended that this is only done if the communications links is secure (https:), as these parameters are sent in plain text.

 Extensions to the standard